 Short answer

-This guide walks through what a suspension actually is, the reasons Google issues them, and the calm, correct order to get your profile back.
+This guide walks through what a suspension actually is, the reasons Google issues them, the calm and correct order to get your profile back, and, because it happens, what to do if your first appeal is declined.

 What a suspension actually means